zeeheb/reun.ia/README.md

-# Meeting Analysis Agent
+# Meeting Analysis API

-An AI agent that processes meeting audio files, transcribes the content, and generates insights, actions, and bullet points from the discussion.
+An AI-powered API service that processes meeting audio files, transcribes the content, and generates insights, actions, and bullet points from the discussion.

 ## Features